weidagang/tips/README.md

 `tips` is a `man` like shell command with contents synchronized with GitHub repo.

 Nowadays, it's very popular for people to manage their knowledge with GitHub.
 With GitHub, people get the benefits of both cloud and version control. `tips` is designed to bring GitHub even closer to shell users.
-You can think of `tips` as `man + GitHub`, that means providing a `man` like shell command interface to your knowledgebase on github.
+You can think of `tips` as `man + GitHub`, that means providing a `man` like shell command interface to your knowledge repository on github.

 Usage
 -----